 Rod Crawford <email@example.com>

 U.S.S.
 Nautilus and U.S.S.
-Argonaut were the submarines used in the Makin Is. raid.
-Both subs mounted two deck guns.
-And due to their size could not be mistaken for Gato class subs.
-The Nautilus carried 6" deck guns and was used to shell shipping in the harbor at Makin.
+Argonaut were the submarines used in the Makin Island raid.
+Both subs mounted two deck guns and, due to their size, could not be mistaken for Gato class subs.
+The Nautilus carried 6" deck guns and were used to shell shipping in the harbor at Makin.
 See more »

 Was this review helpful to you?